-Diaspora* is a rather young social network, making its debut in November of 2010 and still in Alpha.
+Diaspora* is a rather young social network, making its debut in November of 2010.
+As of this writing it is still in Alpha.
 Many people are familiar with the even newer Google+ and its use of “Circles”.
-However, few know that Diaspora* had such a feature from its very launch, called “Aspects” which operate in a similar, if not easier-to-use, fashion.
-Diaspora* has largely spread by word of mouth, as the project is donation funded.
+However, few know that Diaspora* had such a feature from its very launch, called “Aspects”.
+Aspects operate in a similar, if not easier-to-use, fashion.
+Diaspora* is spreading by word of mouth, as the project is donation funded.
 It was started by four NYU college students with a desire to make a social network that didn’t operate like a panopticon.

-Other social networks like Facebook and Google+ are wielded by multi-billion-dollar multi-national corporations, building a centralized database of our lives.
-Multiple controversies have arisen with these corporations over their use of our information, which are said to be openly accessible to government agencies with specialized interfaces and to enable surveillance, profiling, and identity theft on a scale hitherto unknown.
-They are certainly the most effective panopticons of all time, putting everyone in a position to socialize about any and everything together with personal photographs, videos, and information listed in convenient ready-for-database form, without any way of knowing if others are monitoring and what others are doing with this information.
+Other social networks like Facebook and Google+ are wielded by multi-billion-dollar multi-national corporations.
+These corporations use these networks to build a centralized database of our lives.
+Multiple controversies have arisen with these corporations over their use of our information.
+Their data is often openly accessible to government agencies with specialized interfaces.
+They enable surveillance, profiling, and identity theft on a scale hitherto unknown.
+These popular social networks are the most effective panopticons of all time, putting everyone in a position to socialize about any and everything together.
+While we do this we supply personal photographs, videos, and information in a convenient ready-for-database form.
+We do this without any way of knowing if others are monitoring and what others are doing with this information.

-Diaspora* also freely allows the use of pseudonyms and doesn’t require inputting any personal or identifying information whatsoever to use and enjoy, unlike other proprietary social networks.
+Diaspora* also freely allows the use of pseudonyms and doesn’t require inputting any personal or identifying information whatsoever to use and enjoy.
+This is in stark contrast to other proprietary social networks.
 You can have multiple accounts with different names and that is just fine.
 The founders of the social network realized that pseudonyms promote free speech and the protection of personal privacy.

 While only 1 year old and in alpha, without millions or billions in funding like other social networks, the network is surprisingly feature-rich.
-Convenient tagging functionality, following public posts when you add someone prior to reciprocal sharing, animated gifs, embedded videos and music, messages, email forwarding, tools for rapid sharing through your browser, photo upload (with photos only posting to those who you want to see them), posting to FB, Tumblr, and Twitter from within Diaspora*, public posting, a community spotlight feed, the ability to follow tags, a markup language for formatting text, ability to post very long messages with an expandable preview showing in the feed, posting pictures as clickable links from url, and many other features are already present.
+Current features include: convenient tagging functionality; following public posts when you add someone prior to reciprocal sharing; animated gifs; embedded videos and music; messages; email forwarding; tools for rapid sharing through your browser; photo upload (with photos only posting to those who you want to see them); posting to FB, Tumblr, and Twitter from within Diaspora*; public posting; a community spotlight feed; the ability to follow tags; a markup language for formatting text; ability to post very long messages with an expandable preview showing in the feed; posting pictures as clickable links from url.
+New features are always being added.

-Did I mention that the program is also open-source (i.e. the community can examine the code and take part in its development)?
+Did I mention that the program is also open-source?
+Software developers can examine the code and take part in its development.

 Why is Diaspora* Right for Astrologers?

-Astrologers, as in people who do astrology for a living, as well as hobbyists and people just interested in learning and talking about it, should all be most comfortable on Diaspora* of all the social networks.
-Astrologers are one of the few groups that is frequently under attack by both religious fundamentalists as being engaged in something unholy and by the skeptic community for being intellectually deficient or even insane, because astrology is seen to involve supernatural views and concepts largely incompatible with both religious fundamentalism and materialist fundamentalism.
+Astrologers should find Diaspora* to be the most hospitable of all the social networks.
+By astrologers I mean people who do astrology for a living, as well as hobbyists and people just interested in learning and talking about it.
+Astrologers as a group are frequently under attack by both religious fundamentalists and the skeptic community.
+Astrology is seen to involve supernatural views and concepts largely incompatible with both religious fundamentalism and materialist fundamentalism.

-By far, most astrology enthusiasts don’t do astrology for a living, and some are quite involved in serious scientific or intellectual work.
+Most astrologers don’t do astrology for a living.
+Additionally, some are involved in serious scientific or intellectual work.
 Many jobs also involve extensive work with the public at large.
-A privacy aware and decentralized social network can allow them to communicate with others about astrology without alerting the entire world that they are into astrology with all the important personally identifying information.
-Talk about science with your scientist friends and astrology with your astrology friends freely on the net, without going permanently “on record” with both, and without setting up a profile of yourself for advertisers, government agencies, and who knows who else.
-Social networking is intended to be chatty, informal, and free-flowing, and with Diaspora* it can be like that without all the additional garbage that comes with networks like Facebook.
-Talk about astrology, or anything you want, with who you want, without feeling defensive, pensive, or like you need to explain yourself to family, certain friends, academic authorities, your boss, your clients, your students, or anyone else you think may pass judgment on you, disadvantage you, or simply not understand.
+A privacy aware and decentralized social network can allow people to discuss astrology without broadcasting it to others.
+Talk about science with your scientist friends and astrology with your astrology friends freely on the net, without going permanently “on record” with both.
+You also don’t need to set up a profile of yourself for advertisers, government agencies, and who knows who else.
+Social networking is intended to be chatty, informal, and free-flowing.
+With Diaspora* it can be like that without all the big corporations and data harvesting.
+Talk about astrology, politics, or anything you want without a need to explain yourself to those who may pass judgment on you, or even seek to harm you.